jimboca/ISYHelper/README.md

   - http://www.8bitavenue.com/2015/05/webpy-ssl-support/

 - I have only tested this on a RPi with Python 2.7.
 I had issues trying to install the web.py module on my RPi with Python 3.2 so if I figure that out I will test with 3.2.

+# Known Bugs
+* hue-upnp does not die if http_port is in use and can't be started, just issues the message and continues
+* ISYHelper is trapping and ignoring control-C, I think this is happening in web.py so need to investagate
+* log rolling doesn't seem to be working properly.
+  * Deleting old logs does not clear space, have to restart.
+  * Seems to be keeping all logs instead of just 7 days worth.

 # Versions